-A majority of the costs incurred for the Line 6B crude oil release are covered by the insurance policy that expired on April 30, 2011, which had an aggregate limit of \$650.0 million for pollution liability for Enbridge and its affiliates.
-Including our remediation spending through March 31, 2016, costs related to Line 6B exceeded the limits of the coverage available under this insurance policy.
-As of March 31, 2016, we have recorded total insurance recoveries of \$547.0 million for the Line 6B crude oil release, out of the \$650.0 million aggregate limit.
+A majority of the costs incurred for the Line 6B crude oil release, other than fines and penalties, are covered by the insurance policy that expired on April 30, 2011, which had an aggregate limit of \$650.0 million for pollution liability for Enbridge and its affiliates.
+Including our remediation spending through June 30, 2016, costs related to Line 6B exceeded the limits of the coverage available under this insurance policy.
+As of June 30, 2016, we have recorded total insurance recoveries of \$547.0 million for the Line 6B crude oil release, out of the \$650.0 million aggregate limit.
 We will record receivables for additional amounts we claim for recovery pursuant to our insurance policies during the period that we deem realization of the claim for recovery to be probable.